tempus-app/tempus/docs/frontend/Store.md

 export const selectSignupState = createFeatureSelector<SignupState>(SIGNUP_FEATURE_KEY);
 ```

-`createSelector` is used to return some of the date from the state:
+`createSelector` is used to return some of the data from the state:

 ```
 import { createSelector } from '@ngrx/store';